B-UMMI/INNUca/README.md

       --trimKeepFiles       Tells INNUca.py to not remove the output of Trimmomatic (default: False)

+    Pear options:
+      --pearKeepFiles       Tells INNUca.py to not remove the output of Pear (default: False)

     SPAdes options:
       --spadesNotUseCareful
                             Tells SPAdes to only perform the assembly without the